-- Typically, a 17″ laptop has a loading adapter of 90 watts.
+- Typically, a 17-inch laptop has a loading adapter of 90 watts.

 Types of CPU

-A laptop-type CPU simply uses less power than those powerful CPUs when a laptop is using low-grade CPUs or the processor.
+A laptop-type CPU simply uses less power than those powerful CPUs while a laptop is using low-grade CPUs or processors.

 More watts are needed to run a larger screen.
 Less power is used by smaller laptops.